kabirshhaikh/Leetcode/README.md

--> Check if a number is majority element in a sorted array - leetcode easy problem -> Minimum operation to collect elements - leetcode easy problem -> Check if all the integers in a range are covered - leetcode easy problem
+-> Check if a number is majority element in a sorted array - leetcode easy problem -> Minimum operation to collect elements - leetcode easy problem -> Check if all the integers in a range are covered - leetcode easy problem -> Minimum right shifts to sort the array - leetcode easy problem